DevLeti/Song-Recommend-Program-Using-Youtube/README.md

 1. Python 3.7.3
 2. BeautifulSoup4
 3. Selenium
-4. [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), should check version of CrhomeDriver according to your chrome version.
+4. [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), should check version of ChromeDriver according to your chrome version.